JuliaAlgebra/MultivariateMoments.jl/docs/src/atoms.md

 ## Atoms extraction

-Given a `MatMeasure` with a positive semidefinite moment matrix, an algebraic system for which the set of solution is a superset of the support of the measure.
+Given a `MomentMatrix` with a positive semidefinite moment matrix, an algebraic system for which the set of solution is a superset of the support of the measure.
-If the measure is atomic and the `MatMeasure` contains enough moments, the algebraic system will only have a finite number of solutions which are the centers of the diracs of the measure.
+If the measure is atomic and the `MomentMatrix` contains enough moments, the algebraic system will only have a finite number of solutions which are the centers of the diracs of the measure.